 In 2016, the Commonwealth of Virginia selected I-66 Express Mobility Partners for the financing, design, construction, maintenance and operation of the Interstate 66 dynamic toll located in the immediate vicinity of Washington, DC.
-The project will transform this critical artery in Northern Virginia to relieve congestion, improve safety and provide more predictable travel times.
+The project is helping transform this critical artery in Northern Virginia to relieve congestion, improve safety and provide more predictable travel times.

-Cintra is a member of the I-66 Express Mobility Partners consortium, along with Meridiam and APG.
+Our highways subsidiary, Cintra, is a member of the I-66 Express Mobility Partners consortium, along with Meridiam and APG.
 Together, we are investing more than $3.7 billion in Virginia’s infrastructure over the life of this project.
 This includes the $2.3 billion project construction, a $579 million upfront concession fee to the Commonwealth to fund additional improvement projects in the corridor, $800 million to expand transit service in the corridor and $350 million for other projects to improve the I-66 corridor for 50 years.

 The design-build contractor for the project is FAM Construction, a joint venture between Ferrovial Construction and Allan Myers, VA.

 I-66 Express Mobility Partners is committed to supporting the community it serves.
 In 2019, I-66 Express Mobility Partners presented two grants to the Foundation for Fairfax County Public Schools to support STEM education at Stenwood and Marshall Road Elementary Schools in Vienna, Virginia.
 Each school received $15,000 to expand STEM education programs.